Doug Brook — Executive Director

 Dinna Myers — Founder, Executive Director Emeritus

-Dinna is a co-founder of Silicon Valley Shakespeare (previously Shady Shakespeare).
+Dinna was a co-founder of Silicon Valley Shakespeare (previously Shady Shakespeare).
 She received her B.A. in Theatre Arts with an emphasis in lighting design and directing from San José State University.
-She is responsible for the strategic direction of the company’s marketing and fundraising initiatives.
-Also an active artist with the company, she directed SVS’s productions of As You Like It (2000), Much Ado About Nothing (2002), Hamlet (2004), The Merry Wives of Windsor (2005), The Tempest (2007), Twelfth Night (2008), Rosencrantz and Guildenstern are Dead (2010), A Midsummer Night’s Dream (2011), The Lion in Winter (2012), and The Tempest (2015).
-She left the company in late 2015, and currently resides in Gisborne, New Zealand.
+An active artist with the company, she directed SVS’s productions of As You Like It (2000), Much Ado About Nothing (2002), Hamlet (2004), The Merry Wives of Windsor (2005), The Tempest (2007), Twelfth Night (2008), Rosencrantz and Guildenstern are Dead (2010), A Midsummer Night’s Dream (2011), The Lion in Winter (2012), and The Tempest (2015).
+She left the company in late 2015 to reside in Gisborne, New Zealand.

 Sara Betnel — Founder, Artistic Director Emeritus